All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Inflammation Reduction

 In the SURPASS trials, tirzepatide at 15 mg reduced hsCRP by 35% to 42% .
 Reductions in IL-6, fibrinogen, and leptin were also significant.
-For IBS patients with elevated inflammatory markers, this level of inflammation reduction could address the low-grade mucosal inflammation that contributes to visceral hypersensitivity and altered motility.
+For IBS patients with improved inflammatory markers, this level of inflammation reduction could address the low-grade mucosal inflammation that contributes to visceral hypersensitivity and altered motility.

 Adipose-Gut Axis Remodeling